|

 that

-to do was lie about what I’m really thinking every moment for
+to do was lie about how I really feel, what I'm really thinking, and what I actually want every moment for

 the rest of my